letsgorm/KartverketProject/README.md

 https://github.com/DAkintola94/MatFrem/tree/main

+The security report was

-Generative AI was used to generate Tailwind CSS elements and to refactor existing code.
+Generative AI was used to generate Tailwind CSS pages and to enhance existing code.